1979 to 1993: Founding and growing

-Following World War II, the leaders of the American Unitarian Association realized that their small denomination was concentrated in large urban centers or regions, particularly in the Northeast, and set about to widen the Unitarian presence with emphasis on the West.
+Following World War II, the leaders of the American Unitarian Association realized that their small denomination was concentrated in large urban centers or regions, particularly in the Northeast, and set about to widen the Unitarian presence with an emphasis on the West.
 The very first of these small groups, called Fellowships, came into being in Boulder, Colorado, and was followed by hundreds more throughout the United States and Canada.
-The Boulder Fellowship thrived, built its own building, and became the Unitarian Church of Boulder.
+The Boulder Fellowship thrived, built its own building, and became the Unitarian Universalist Church of Boulder.

 In 1980, the congregation determined that it required a more “formal” ministry.
 Rev. Gilbert, who best exemplified a the desired qualities needed, stepped out of retirement to lead the Fellowship.
 After failing health forced him to retire at the end of the 1982/83 calendar year, Board President Susan Lemp arranged for services and maintained continuity for the congregation.